gardener/gardener/docs/usage/shoot_versions.md

 Kubernetes "minor version jumps" are not allowed - meaning to skip the update to the consecutive minor version and directly update to any version after that.
 For instance, the version `1.20.x` can only update to a version `1.21.x`, not to `1.22.x` or any other version.
-This is because Kubernetes does not guarantee upgradeability in this case, leading to possibly broken Shoot clusters.
+This is because Kubernetes does not guarantee upgradability in this case, leading to possibly broken Shoot clusters.
-The administrator has to set up the `CloudProfile` in such a way, that consecutive Kubernetes minor versions are available.
+The administrator has to set up the `CloudProfile` in such a way that consecutive Kubernetes minor versions are available.
 Otherwise, Shoot clusters will fail to upgrade during the maintenance time.

 Consider the `CloudProfile` below with a Shoot using the Kubernetes version `1.20.12`.